Who we are

 - You will be required to upload documents to Stanley before your assessment, which will be checked by their allocated Assessor before the visit.
 Stanley will indicate where an upload is needed with an icon.
 You may want to prepare by scanning in any non-digital documents.

-- Be aware that we try to arrange assessments for three to six months after an application is received, and all new locations must be assessed within 12 months of application at the latest.
+- Be aware that we try to arrange assessments for 3 to 6 months after an application is received, and all new locations must be assessed within 12 months of application at the latest.
 If this timeframe is not suitable, please let the team know when you apply.

 Please download the Practice Standards Modules, Rules of the Scheme, and the PSS Handbook found in the 'Related documents' box for useful information.